susanyeldo/Amazon-Web-Scraping/README.md

-# Guided_Projects
+# Data Analytics

-List of guided project to familiarize myself with software/concept
+Playground for experimenting with data analytics softwares/concepts or fun project ideas